 Understandings 1.
 Race to protect yourself and the future of all unsupported races.
 2. Riders alone are responsible for their safety.
 3. Riders alone are responsible for communicating with their loved ones.
 4. Online GPS tracking is not intended to ensure rider safety.
 It is for info-only, and validation of course compliance.
 Riders should take concern that their tracker is on and tracking at all times.
 5. Riders are responsible to assess* and report time penalties for violations to the rules or the unsupported bicycle racing ethos. (* Except Drafting it's a 1 for 1 penalty...1 min drafting= 1 min penalty.
 Drafting only allowed for momentary safety measure when cars are passing.
 The penalty for drafting for comfort is disqualification.)
 6. Riders are disqualified and removed from records when Rider Requirements are willfully disregarded.
 7. In the event of an emergency abandon all Rules.
 Later self report.

 Rules 1.
 Complete the full route, out and back, under your own power.
 2. No support crews, no pacers.
 3. No drafting.
 4. No caches.
 This includes no dropping off of anything while traveling North with the intent to be picked up again on the return South.
 No unloading of anything onto Dot watchers with the intent to be picked after the race.
 5. No mailing anything ahead.
 6. No making of reservations or inquiring about the ability to make reservations until after race start.

 The following are allowed, but not encouraged.
-Please use sparingly and don't beg in private or social media.
+Do not beg in private or social media.
 7. Unplanned support from other racers is OK because we are looking out for each other.
 8. Trail magic OK because of gratitude.
 This is as much an eating contest as pedaling contest...both unsupported.
-Consider giving yourself a time penalty if you think the magic was a time gain.
+Consider assessing yourself a time penalty if you think the magic was a time gain.
 9. Motorized hitchhiking.
 Just get yourself back to where you abandoned unsupported before you move forward again as a legit racer.
-Keep your tracker on, spend your time sitting in the car figuring on how to not let it happen again and consider assessing yourself an additional time penalty.
+Keep your tracker on, spend your time sitting in the car figuring on how to not let it happen again.
+Consider assessing yourself an additional time penalty.
 10. Drafting for safety.
 See Understanding #5.

 Rider Requirements (Riders will not be included if these items are not present at start.
 These are the minimum requirements.
 Riders are encouraged to go above and beyond...like bringing back up lithium ion batteries for your tracker or wearing glasses.)
 1. Activated and connected Spot tracker required.
 See Register.
 2. Helmet 3.
 2 Front white lights.
 See below * 4.
 2 Rear red lights. * Separate power sources...Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 5. Upper body reflective vest or "vest" ("Vest" example: Amphipod Xinglet.
 Vest is it's own item, it can not be a reflective jersey/ t-shirt or jacket.
 Battery aided reflective vests must remain reflective absent batteries.)
 6. Reflective tape on back of both sides seat stay, front of both sides fork, 3 pieces tape each side of rim on both tires.
 (In the case that rim brakes make the adhesion of reflective tape impossible on the rims...tape up the cranks.
 The idea is that when the bike is viewed from the side reflective motion is seen.)
 7. Sticker or marker writing on bike stating your name and name and phone # of your emergency contact.

 Etiquette 1.
-Do not react with aggression towards drivers.
-Purpose: Staying safe and promoting respectful future interactions.
-2. Tip servers who fill your water bottles.
-Purpose: We need local support and servers are in a position to spread a good word.
+Do not react with aggression towards drivers or anyone.
+Purpose: Staying safe and promoting respectful future interactions to the next cyclist who happens by.
+2. Tip well.
+Purpose: We need local support and their good words about us road cyclists.
 3. Take a moment to enjoy the out and back magic by cheering for your fellow savages and taunting your friends.
 Whether an across the road rolling high five or a road side regroup it's cool to be out there both solo, unsupported and all in it together.
 Come to the finish and cheer in other racers.